 What can you sue someone for after a car accident in Michigan?

-The things you can sue someone for after a car accident in Michigan include pain and suffering compensation, excess wage loss benefits, excess medical benefits and vehicle damages up to $3,000.
-Additionally, you can file a lawsuit against your auto insurance company for No-Fault benefits that are unpaid or late.
+In Michigan, you may be able to sue someone after a car accident if they are at-fault for the crash for pain and suffering compensation, excess wage loss benefits, excess medical benefits and vehicle damages up to $3,000.
+You may also be able to sue your auto insurance company for No-Fault benefits that are unpaid.

 Therefore, we can say that anyone injured in a vehicle crash in Michigan has 3 potential cases that he or she can file a lawsuit for: the first is against his or her own insurance company for overdue or unpaid PIP benefits; the second is against the at-fault driver for causing the injuries, harms and losses from the crash itself, and the third is a mini-tort claim for vehicle damage and vehicle repair costs of up to $3,000.